 If homework is a stressful experience between parent and child, something is wrong!
 This leads to poor learning and defeats the whole purpose.
 Should this happen on a regular basis, please contact the class teacher.

 The Role of Parents/Guardians and Pupils

-This policy will also make parents aware of the need for a 'homework routine' - the provision of a suitable place and time for homework.
-A Homework Questionnairewill be sent to parents and pupils later in 2012 before finalizing this policy.
-Suggestions will be included in this policy.
+This policy will also make parents aware of the need for a 'homework routine' - i.e. the provision of a suitable quiet place and time for homework.

 Success Criteria